philknight93/Recipe-Site/_recipes/shepherds_pie.md

 1. Peel the potatoes and cut into 4.
 Place in a medium pot and cover with cold water.
 Set over high heat, add a teaspoon of salt, cover and bring to a boil. cook until tender.
 2. While the potatoes are cooking, heat olive oil in a pan over medium heat.
 Add the onion and sauté 2-3 minutes, add crushed garlic and chopped carrots, sauté until the carrots are tender, about 5-7 minutes.
 3. Add the ground lamb, Cook until no longer pink, about 5 minutes.
 Season with salt, pepper, chopped rosemary and thyme.
 Add tomato paste, flour and stir.
-4. Add beef broth and frozen peas.
+4. Add beef broth (1/2 cup at a time) and frozen peas.
 Bring to a simmer, reduce heat to low and cook, stirring occasionally, until sauce thickens.
 5. When the potatoes are done cooking transfer them to a bowl.
 Add butter, milk, egg yolk, salt and pepper. mash the potatoes until smooth.
 6. Preheat oven to 400F (200C).
 7. Layer the meat mixture in a 13"X8.5" (33X22cm) ovenproof dish.
 Spread the puree over the meat mixture.